Facebook live videos

 Facebook Live is a tool that not many businesses are familiar with but should take advantage of.
 One-fifth of all videos on Facebook is a live video, and it’s proven that live videos get 6 times more interactions than uploaded videos.

-Read on to find out how you can generate more leads, get to know your audience, and spread awareness about your brand through Facebook Live videos.
+Read on to find out how to use Facebook live for business; how it can help you generate more leads, get to know your audience, and spread awareness about your brand.

-7 Ways to Use Facebook Live for Lead Generation
+7 Ways to Use Facebook Live for Business Lead Generation

 Take time to read and review the comments and inquiries on your blog or social media page.
 Instead of responding to each single question, you can answer these inquiries and through a Q&A live stream session.

 Getting lots of questions from your audience is good for your online presence because it boosts direct engagement.
 You can utilize the live Q&A to exchange meaningful discussions with your audience.
 This builds your trustworthiness and fosters brand loyalty among your audience.